Brandon Taylor (basketball, born August 1994): Professional career

 Taylor began his pro career in Greece in 2016, with the Greek Basket League club PAOK.
 On January 13, 2017, he parted ways with PAOK, after averaging 2.9 points per game in Greek League, and 4.2 points per contest in Champions League.
 On February 18, 2017, Taylor signed with the Swiss team 5 Stelle Massagno, of the Swiss League.

 On August 7, 2017, Taylor signed with Jämtland Basket of the Basketligan.

-On July 2, 2019, Taylor returned to Greece and joined the Rethymno Cretan Kings.
-He was unexpectedly released on July 7 of the same year, due to a shoulder injury.

 Personal

 Taylor's cousin, Tiffany Stansbury, was also a professional basketball player, and she played in the WNBA.
 Taylor's uncle, Terence Stansbury, was also a professional basketball player, and he played in the NBA.